Karen Kassel, MS, RD, Med

 Some women have feelings that are more severe and last longer than those associated with the baby blues.

-(PPD) affects one in eight women during the first few months after childbirth.
+(PPD) affects 1 in 8 women during the first few months after childbirth.
 It can also occur in women who have a miscarriage or abortion, or who adopt a baby.
 Common symptoms include extreme fatigue, loss of pleasure in daily life, lack of interest in your baby, insomnia, sadness, anxiety, hopelessness, feelings of worthlessness and guilt, irritability, changes in appetite, and poor concentration.

 The hormonal changes after delivery are believed to lead to PPD.
 Women with a personal or family history of depression are at greater risk of PPD.
 Risk also increases if a woman has a weak support system or other significant stress.
 PPD can be treated with counseling, antidepressant medications, or a combination of both.
 With treatment, symptoms can improve quickly.
 Women who do not get treatment can have symptoms for seven months or more.
 Talk to your doctor or someone you trust if you have any symptoms of PPD.

 Before resuming sexual intercourse, wait for your perineal area to heal and bleeding to stop.
-This may take four to six weeks.
+This may take 4-6 weeks.
 This will make sex more comfortable and reduce the risk of infection.
-Wait at least three months before trying to become pregnant again.
+Wait at least 3 months before trying to become pregnant again.
 This will allow your body time to recover from pregnancy and the demands of caring for a newborn.
 Do not depend on breastfeeding for effective birth control.
 Talk to your doctor about which birth control method is right for you.

-You’ll see your doctor for a routine checkup between two and six weeks after delivery.
+You’ll see your doctor for a routine checkup between 2-6 weeks after delivery.
 However, if any of the following occur, call your doctor right away:

 It can be easy to ignore your own needs as you focus on caring for your new baby.
 But it’s important for both you and your baby that you take good care of yourself.
 It’s vital that you fully recover from delivery so you are physically and mentally prepared to take on the challenges of the coming weeks, months, and years.